 Vision for Roehampton is a grassroots campaign organized by members of the UCU Roehampton branch.

-We are determined to actively counter the vision for the future of the University of Roehampton that is emerging from the measures announced by management in the middle of the COVID19 pandemic, including proposals to cut pay for academics and professional staff, and a severance scheme.
+We are determined to actively counter the vision for the future of the University of Roehampton that is emerging from the measures announced by management in the middle of the COVID19 pandemic, including cutting staff jobs and pay, and proposals to decimate the arts and humanities at the university.

-While we acknowledge that the current crisis severely affects the Higher Education sector, we believe that attacking the livelihoods of staff members, with the drastic changes proposed by management and happening at a dizzying pace, will damage the sustainability and quality of our teaching and of the students’ learning experience.
+While we acknowledge that the current crisis severely affects the Higher Education sector, we believe that attacking the livelihoods of staff members, with the drastic changes proposed by management and happening at a dizzying pace, has already damaged the sustainability and quality of our teaching and of the students’ learning experience.

 We believe that a different approach to the current global crisis is possible and desirable, and we are keen to develop an affirmative, radical and collective vision for the future of Roehampton.

-We demand that management does not turn this crisis into a disaster, and use it instead as an opportunity to tackle structural inequalities that have characterized the sector of Higher Education for a long time.
+We demand that management does not continue on their path to turn this crisis into a disaster, and use it instead as an opportunity to tackle structural inequalities that have characterized the sector of Higher Education for a long time.